context-hub/docs/docs/mcp/index.md

 # MCP Server Integration

-The MCP Server can also be integrated with AI assistants like Claude to provide direct access to your project's context.
+The MCP Server can be integrated with AI assistants to provide direct access to your project's context.
 This allows AI models to request specific information about your codebase without requiring manual context uploads.

 ### Table of Contents